YiLi-2020/222/content/home/publications.md

 active = true  # Activate this widget? true/false
 weight = 55  # Order that this section will appear.

-title = "Publication"
+title = "Publications"
-subtitle = "Independent & coobrative"
+subtitle = "from independent and collaborative projects"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.